cdethant/basicCNN/README.md

 # basicCNN
 A basic convolutional neural network to learn the basics of image classification using deep learning.

+This project aims to create and train a simple CNN model (LeNet) to recognize and differentiate digits.
-We will be using the MNIST, a popular dataset of digit images.
+The model will be trained on the MNIST, a popular dataset of digit images.